GianGuaz256/pow-vending-machine/guides/MDB_SETUP_GUIDE.md

 3. **Test Vending Operations**: Try coin insertion and vending
 4. **Monitor Logs**: Watch `logs/vending_machine.log`

-The new USB interface approach is **recommended** for new installations due to its simplicity and reliability.
+The Hybrid Pi HAT approach is **recommended** for new installations due to its combination of GPIO control and simple text-based commands.